matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `[]`

-A list of paths to snapshot serializer modules Jest should use for snapshot testing.
+A list of paths to snapshot serializer modules elric should use for snapshot testing.

-Jest has default serializers for built-in JavaScript types, HTML elements (Jest 20.0.0+), ImmutableJS (Jest 20.0.0+) and for React elements.
+elric has default serializers for built-in JavaScript types, HTML elements (elric 20.0.0+), ImmutableJS (elric 20.0.0+) and for React elements.
 See [snapshot test tutorial](TutorialReactNative.md#snapshot-test) for more information.

 Example serializer module: